-While many of us associate unexploded ordnance (“leftover” bombs and shells from conflict which have not detonated) with wars that have long since finished, for the people of Laos, it is very much a reality.
+Many of us associate unexploded ordnance (“leftover” explosives from conflict which have not detonated) with wars that have long since concluded.
+However, for many people in Laos, it is a reality they contend with every single day.

 Laos, in Southeast Asia, is a landlocked country that borders Vietnam, China, Cambodia, Thailand, and Myanmar.
-Per capita, it is the most heavily bombed country in history.
-As a result, almost half of its suitable farmland is totally unusable.
+It is also the most heavily bombed country per capita in the world.
+As a result, almost half of its suitable farmland is unusable.

-Every day in Laos, unexploded ordnance (UXO) is found and cleared across the country.
+Every day in Laos, unexploded ordnance (UXO) is found and cleared.
 But what role does coffee have to play as the country takes back more and more usable land every single day?
 Read on to find out.

 Lee este artículo en español Cultivo de Café y Municiones Sin Explotar en Laos